Public Protection - Compliance and Enforcement Policy

 5. Our approach to compliance and Enforcement

 5.1 We will ensure the allocation of resources and effort is targeted where they would be most effective by assessing the risks against our regulatory outcomes.
 Such risk assessments will inform our approach to regulatory activity including data collection, inspection programmes, business advice and enforcement sanctions.
-As part of this risk assessment, we will give consideration to the combined effect of the potential impact of noncompliance on regulatory outcomes and the likelihood of that noncompliance being repeated.
+As part of this risk assessment, we will consider the combined effect of the potential impact of noncompliance on regulatory outcomes and the likelihood of that noncompliance being repeated.

 5.2 The Legislative and Regulatory Reform Act 2006, as amended, requires Powys County Council to have regard to the Principles of Good Regulation when our services conduct enforcement duties.